serverless/serverless/docs/developing-plugins/building-plugins.md

 ### Options

 Each (sub)command can have multiple options.
-Options are passed with a single dash (`-`) or a double dash (`--`) like
+Options are passed with a double dash (`--`) like this:
-this: `serverless function deploy --function functionName` or `serverless resource deploy -r resourceName`.
+`serverless function deploy --function functionName`.
 The `options` object will be passed in as the second parameter to the constructor of your plugin.

 ```javascript
 'use strict';